|

 Most

-importantly I would like to thank you, our members and supporters, for
+importantly I would like to thank you, our members and supporters,

-putting your faith in PiA through your volunteering and fundraising
+for putting your faith in PiA through your volunteering and fundraising

-efforts and for supporting the events and activities we organised over
+efforts and for supporting the events and activities we organised

-the years.
+over the years.
 My wife, Dale, and I will never forget our conversations

-with many of you at patient meetings from Liverpool to Plymouth and
+with many of you at patient meetings from Liverpool to Plymouth

-Stirling to Belfast, or the sight of our PID kids having a wonderful
+and Stirling to Belfast, or the sight of our PID kids having a wonderful

-'first holiday from Mum and Dad' experience on a boat in Berkshire or
+'first holiday from Mum and Dad' experience on a boat in Berkshire

-your PID and your lives in general.
-If so, there can be no greater
+you feel about your PID and your lives in general.
+If so, there

 Former